 5 Misconceptions About a Power of Attorney

-At A Place for Mom, community questions surrounding powers of attorney (POA) often crop up, so we decided to take a look at some of the most common misconceptions surrounding a POA.
+At A Place for Mom, we often receive community questions surrounding powers of attorney (POA), so we decided to take a look at some of the most common misconceptions surrounding a POA.

 Get answers to some of the most frequently asked questions about a POA by learning from these misconceptions: